bcrave/30-seconds-of-interviews/question-template.md

 #### Answer

 <!-- Your answer goes here. -->

+SCSS is a dynamic version of CSS that allows you to do a certain degree of calcualation such as creating variables, mixins, and performing calculations.

+Single-page applications are built on different kinds of libraries such as React or Angular in which your browser is rendering a single page that loads different components into it.

 <!-- If you need to display some code, keep it short.
 It goes here: -->